What are you desperate for in life?

 Website: www.DominicanHouseofPrayer.com

-St. Elisabeth of the Trinity Contemplative Symposium (click for more info)
+St. Elisabeth of the Trinity Contemplative Symposium (click for playlist of videos)

 In the inner wine cellar, I drank of my Beloved...and lost the herd that I was following